department-of-veterans-affairs/vets-website/content/pages/healthcare/eligibility.md

 - **If you enlisted after September 7, 1980, or entered active duty after October 16, 1981,** you must have served 24 continuous months or the full period for which you were called to active duty.
 This minimum duty requirement may not apply if you:

-  - Were discharged for a disability that was caused—or made worse by—your active-duty service, **or**
+  - Were discharged for a disability that was caused—or made worse—by your active-duty service, **or**
   - Were discharged for a hardship or "early out," **or**
   - Served prior to September 7, 1980